prehensile/waveshare-clock/README.md

 - implement system info (executed by 4th button)
 - better time/delay handling to refresh every 60s (use scheduler)
 - detailed info executed by a key press should be kept on screen for some amount of time (now the clock update closes/repaints the info)
-- fix utf-8 handling for traffic details (and other places)

 ## License